 Every day when we pray to God, we should make sure that God is the Creator and we are under His sovereignty.
 Whatever happens in our life, regardless of whether it is a big thing or a small thing, it is from God’s orchestration and arrangement.
 Thus we should pray on everything we encounter, “God, I don’t know the truth and what I should do to be after Your heart on this matter.
 May You enlighten me.
 Amen!”
 If we pray like this, we will please God.
 We stand in the place as a creation of God and pray to Him, bow down before Him, worship Him, and then thank and praise Him.
 This is the relationship between a created being and God.
 When God has a place in our hearts, and we stand in the place of a created being to submit to His work and act according to His words, we will have a normal relationship with God.
 Then we can gain the work of the Holy Spirit and enjoy the presence of God.

-When it comes to Job, at the news of losing his livestock all over the mountains and his children, he knew that his all was bestowed by God.
-From the outside, his livestock were stolen away by robbers and his children were beat to death.
+When it comes to Job, at the news of losing his livestock all over the mountains and his children as well, he knew that his all was bestowed by God.
+From the outside, his livestock were stolen away by robbers and his children were beaten to death.
 Actually, they were taken away by God.
 Thus he fell to the ground to worship and pray to God with a submissive heart.
 Later when his body was covered in boils, although he was in pain and sorrow, he would still rather curse the day of his birth than blame God.
-He said, “the LORD gave, and the LORD has taken away; blessed be the name of the LORD” (Job 1:21).
+He said, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:21).
 If we can treat God as God, like Job, then God will guide us at any time when He sees that we have a place for Him in our heart.
 Then we will be keener and keener in spirit and our mind will become much clearer.
-Anytime when we have the least corruption or incorrect condition, we will realize it right away and solve it in a timely manner.
+Anytime when we have the least bit of corruption or incorrect condition, we will realize it right away and solve it in a timely manner.
 Then we will have a closer and closer relationship with God and make a quicker and quicker progress in our life.

 Third, since there isn’t the work of the Holy Spirit in the church, we must seek and pray.

 Today, no matter how we pray in the name of the Lord Jesus, we can’t feel the Holy Spirit’s work.
 It is obvious that the work of the Holy Spirit has shifted again.
-It is said in the Bible that “And if any man hear my words, and believe not, I judge him not: for I came not to judge the world, but to save the world.
-He that rejects me, and receives not my words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (Jhn 12:47–48).
-“For the time is come that judgment must begin at the house of God” (1 Pe 4:17).
+It is said in the Bible, “And if any man hear my words, and believe not, I judge him not: for I came not to judge the world, but to save the world.
+He that rejects me, and receives not my words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (John 12:47–48).
+“For the time is come that judgment must begin at the house of God” (1 Peter 4:17).
 The Lord will come to judge the world in the last days, which is inevitable.
-He perfects up to the point of which He has spoken.
-I have been always praying to the Lord to bestow the ointment to anoint us.
+He fulfills what He has spoken.
 May the Lord guide us to find the wellspring of living water so that we can be watered and fed.
 Wherever the Lord goes, we will follow Him to the end.
-I’d like to pray together with brothers and sisters who have the same wish with me for leading us to follow His footsteps, because the Lord once made a promise to us: “Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you” (Mat 7:7).
+I’d like to pray together with brothers and sisters who have the same wish as me for the Lord to lead us and help us follow His footsteps, because the Lord once made a promise to us, “Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you” (Matthew 7:7).